diva-exchange/divachain/README.md

 ## Architecture / Flow

 The network itself is permission- and leaderless.
-It's a round-based system (state machine).
+Each peer in the network represents a round-based state machine.
 Each round produces a block.
-The blocks do have a variable size and blocks are only produced on demand.
+The blocks do have a variable size and blocks are produced on demand.

 1. New block proposal: each peer in the network may anytime propose a bundle of transactions, by transmitting 1-n own signed transactions to the network.
 2. Each peer receiving such a proposal may transmit its vote to the network.
 If a peer also has own transactions it adds his own transactions to the proposal first and re-transmits the proposal to the network.
 Per round, each peer can only add his own transactions once.